 Like a clock, the accounting process relies on a variety of gears to operate seamlessly and function properly.
 Any small slip-up can result in strained relationships, late payments, and loss of discounts.

-That’s why many organizations and small business owners are turning to AP automation to ensure efficiency.
+That’s why many organizations and small business owners are turning to AP automation to eliminate discrepancies, shorten invoice approval, make timely payments, and ensure efficiency.

 Automation: The Answer You’ve Been Looking For

 For analyzing financial statements, expense reports, and the general ledger, a small business typically turns to a spreadsheet for tracking.

 However, accounts payable automation makes every single aspect of the process simpler.
 Your team will no longer be scrambling for signatures, wasting valuable time with manual data entry tasks, or devoting company money (and intangible human resources like creativity) to largely repetitive, unnecessary processes.

 A company is also helping the environment (and saving money on office supplies), as an automated AP process allows you to go entirely paperless.
 Today, many manual tasks have been consolidated thanks to advanced automation solutions that simplify a variety of jobs.

 With an ERP system set up, you’ll be able to automatically match invoices to purchase orders and enter them into your system without any human intervention.
 Invoice data capture can become an instant process with the use of online supplier portals.
 These days, AP doesn’t even have to scan a supplier invoice if they have the right equipment.